BA Honours in Psychology (BPsych Equivalent) | Cornerstone Institute - Module Descriptors

 BA Honours in Psychology (BPsych Equivalent)

-Welcome to the module descriptor for the BA Honours in Psychology (BPsych Equivalent) program.
-This comprehensive curriculum spans 18 months of full-time studies, encompassing 132 credits and delivered through on-site interactions.
-Aspiring candidates should note that meeting the specified admission criteria does not guarantee automatic selection, as a limited number of students are accepted annually.
+Important Notice: This comprehensive curriculum spans 18 months of full-time studies, encompassing 132 credits and delivered through on-site interactions.
+Meeting the specified admission criteria does not guarantee automatic selection, as a limited number of students are accepted annually.
 The selection process involves a meticulous review by a committee, including the Head of the Psychology Department and three other faculty members.
-This committee assesses the BPsych Equivalent Programme Application Form, reference forms, and academic transcripts, inviting successful candidates to participate in an interview.
-This introduction provides an overview of the program’s structure, duration, mode of delivery, and the rigorous selection process in place.

 This module is designed to facilitate the independent planning, execution and reporting/writing up of a research project in a community setting.
 A community setting is any placement which addresses the psychosocial issues present within the South African context (i.e., substance abuse, teenage pregnancy, HIV/AIDS and community violence among others).
 Students will conceptualize the research project as a group although they write on an individual basis.
 The project is guided by the assigned supervisor.
 This module comprises (i) the research proposal, (ii) the research report and (iii) a poster and oral presentation.